-Turn complex workflows into a streamlined process.
+Turn complex workflows into a streamlined process

 GRADEpro is an online software platform that helps teams of clinicians, methodologists, and policymakers develop and share evidence-based guidelines in a clear, structured, and transparent way.